freedomofpress/securedrop/README.md

 * `Source Server`: Ubuntu server running a Tor hidden service that sources use to send messages and documents to journalists.
 * `Document Server`: Ubuntu server running a Tor hidden service that journalists use to download encrypted documents and respond to sources.
 * `Monitor`: Ubuntu server that monitors the `Source` and `Document` servers and sends email alerts.
-* `Viewing`: An airgapped computer without a hard drive running Tails from a USB stick that journalists use to decrypt and view submitted documents.
+* `Viewing`: An airgapped laptop running Tails from a USB stick that journalists use to decrypt and view submitted documents.
+(If this laptop does not have a DVD drive, buy an external DVD drive you can use with it.)

 In addition to these computers, journalists use normal workstation computers: